 “We can do this,” Sister Joyce said.
 “We have the wisdom, insight, experience and the promise of a Faithful Lover who declared to be with us always.
 Are we willing?
 Willing to be contemplative, to wait, to be faithful to a future yet to come, a future for others, a future we will not see fulfilled, a future from which God will arrive to meet us?
 I believe we are.
 The next two days will give us the chance to continue our practice of contemplative waiting together, of letting go, of being with and for.
 Great things await those who know how to wait.”

-During the June 29 day-long presentation on membership, Adorer of the Precious Blood of Christ Sister Maria Hughes presented data from the National Religious Vocation Conference CARA 2009 study that dispelled misconceptions of religious life.
+During the June 29 day-long presentation on membership, Adorer of the Blood of Christ Sister Maria Hughes presented data from the National Religious Vocation Conference CARA 2009 study that dispelled misconceptions about religious life.
 Among the findings she shared were: more than 70 percent of all religious communities report having new members in formation and 20 percent have five or more people in formation; the average age women who entered religious life since 1992 was 32 and 71 percent of those in initial formation are under age 40; men and women are drawn to various types of religious life; 70 percent of new members have at least a bachelor’s degree and 90 percent were employed prior to entering their institutes.

 Sister Maria urged Precious Blood Sisters to identify opportunities within their community that could be embraced to invite new membership.